ant-ony/CFPB-Data-Analysis/README.md

 ## Sentiment Analysis of Consumer Financial Protection Bureau Complaints

 ## Introduction
 The Consumer Financial Protection Bureau receives survey data from US consumers regarding complaints against financial companies and their business practices.
-This data provides informaton on complaints regarding different companies, regions, and types of products.
+This data provides information on complaints regarding different companies, regions, and types of products.

 ## Purpose
 The purpose of this project is to analyze a CFPB dataset containing information about consumer complaints in two ways.
 First, to analyze